 Information on VU Amsterdam's Student Desk

-Prospective students, current students and alumni students are always welcome to ask questions about studying at Vrije Universiteit Amsterdam (VU Amsterdam).
+Prospective students, current students and alumni are always welcome to ask questions about studying at Vrije Universiteit Amsterdam (VU Amsterdam).
 Please have your student number (7 digits) ready.
 The university does not provide information about adult students to third parties.

 Opening hours and contact details